 Full System Performance and Energy Evaluation

 In this section, we present the performance and energy consumption of the manycore GPU by incorporating the architecture-aware Grappolo-based reordering, on a set of progressively sophisticated manycore GPU NoC architectures (2D mesh, 3D mesh, and 3D SWNoC).
 Though Grappolo is the best performing vertex reordering scheme, it is still oblivious to the task allocation and the NoC architecture.
 To implement architecture-aware reordering, the array of reordered vertices is divided into several blocks according to the number of thread blocks and subsequently those blocks are arranged in the increasing order of their BLoc score (eqn.
 (3)).
-Intuitively, improvement in data locality should reduce the volume of communication (i.e., increasing BLoc score)6.
+Intuitively, improvement in data locality should reduce the volume of communication (i.e., increasing BLoc score).
+To demonstrate the variation in communication volume with node reordering, in Fig. 6 we show the amount of traffic exchanged between SM-MC pairs for PageRank with the Facebook dataset.
+It is evident that Grappolo does not create any traffic towards the tail part of the distribution.
+It reduces the communication volume the most among all the ordering schemes (quote how many times relative to natural here).
+It is also interesting to see that the schemes degree sort and Gorder do not help reduce the traffic volume (relative to natural) – only RCM and Grappolo achieve a reduction.
+We do not repeat the communication volume plot with other graph applications and datasets for brevity.
 We also compare the distribution of BLoc score in natural- and Grappolo-ordered graph datasets.
 Fig. 7 illustrates the distribution of BLoc scores for Grappolo and natural order on all the inputs.
 We can see from Fig.6 that, on average, the values for the BLoc score are much higher for Grappolo than for the natural order.
 Hence, blocks formed due to Grappolo are expected to generate significantly less data movement compared to the blocks in natural order.
 However, the improvement of BLoc score due to Grappolo is data dependent.
 It is clear from Fig. 7 that the improvement of BLoc score for Road map is much lower than the other social media datasets (e.g., Facebook, GitHub, Deezer, Twitter).
 This is because the Road map dataset’s natural ordering already had a good locality to start with.

 When the graph application is mapped to the manycore system, a reduction in communication is expected to affect the overall performance improvement.
 This is corroborated in our results shown in Fig. 5.
 Grappolo is able to achieve 4.9% to 9.6% improvement in execution time for social media datasets, where it is only 0.75% for the Road map.
 However, it should be noted that the performance improvement achieved by incorporating only the existing vertex reordering schemes is limited.
 The reordering schemes need to be enhanced with architecture-aware task allocation policy.
 Hence, while executing the graph applications, task allocation for assigning blocks to SMs follows the proposed priority-based scheme where the blocks with lower BLoc score are prioritized to be assigned to SMs with lower pscore (eqn.
 (5)).
 However, as the pscore for each SM depends on the number of hops between SM and MC, a suitable choice of NoC architecture is important for improving the full-system performance.